FreeGrok/FreeGrok/README.md

 Most probably you will not be able to use Opengrok before this is done for the first time.

-Please change to opengrok directory (can vary on your system)
+Please change to FreeGrok directory (can vary on your system)

 ```bash
 cd /usr/opengrok/bin